appdotnet/api-spec/objects.md

 Entities allow users and applications to provide rich text formatting for posts.
 They provide common formatting for mentions and hashtags but they also allow links to be embedded with anchor text which gives more context.
 Each entity type is a list with 0 or more entities of the same type.

 Entities are designed to be very simple to render — they should relatively easily translate into [`NSAttributedString`](https://developer.apple.com/library/mac/#documentation/Cocoa/Reference/Foundation/Classes/NSAttributedString_Class/Reference/Reference.html) objects and the like.

+Ranges specified by entities may be adjacent, but may not overlap.

 All of the following examples are about the following post: